How to check certificate integrity and verification results with the openssl command and options

 ・Private key (.key)

-We use the openssl command to check the integrity.
+will use the well-known openssl command to check the integrity.

-The confirmation methods for "certificates and intermediate certificates" and "certificates and private keys" are different, but
+The verification methods for "certificate and intermediate certificate" and "certificate and private key" are different, but

-both are performed during installation, so they are executed in the production environment.
+both are performed during installation and are therefore executed in the production environment.

-How to check the "integrity" of a certificate and intermediate certificate (=intermediate CA certificate)
+How to check the integrity of a certificate and an intermediate certificate (= intermediate CA certificate)

-Display the hash of the certificate's "issuer" (= issuer) information with the issuer_hash option
+issuer_hash option displays a hash of the certificate's "issuer" information

 openssl x509 -issuer_hash -noout -in example.com.crt